Current Outreach and Mission Opportunities

 International Outreach Opportunities

 St. John’s has long been involved in our diocesan mission to Haiti, particularly in the towns of Cange and Chapoteau.
 We have accompanied medical missions, participated in school building in the region, and helped fund agricultural and clean-water initiatives.
 Due to recent concern about the specific oversight of funds and of parish, school, and medical facility administration, our bishop, along with a diocesan outreach commission, has devised a new way to send funds more securely, and to operate occasional mission trips.
 St. John’s remains dedicated to Haiti and its people, as always.
 A newer initiative involves mission work in Ecuador through our Episcopal partners there.
-A number of trips have been made in recent years, and another is planned for June 16-26, 2018.
+A number of trips have been made in recent years, and another is planned for this summer.

 Home Works Mission Trips